 To put it in place, we only use a small cut by your groin.
 Through there, we put a small, flexible tube into a blood vessel (endovascular).
 We send the stent-graft through the tube and put it in place that way (it's a minimally invasive procedure).

 The procedure usually takes only a few hours.
 You can usually leave the hospital after 1 or 2 days.

 After the procedure, you can quickly get back to your usual activities.
 We'll have check-ins with you over the next weeks and months to make sure the stent-graft is working.

 Endovascular aortic repairs treat aneurysms in your aorta without major surgery.
 At UVA, our Aortic Center’s surgical team has the deep experience and expertise needed for successful endovascular aortic aneurysm repairs.

-Aortic aneurysms in areas where other blood vessels branch from the aorta are complex conditions.
-Stent-grafts aren’t the right option for everyone with these aneurysms.
-Your doctors and surgeons will carefully evaluate you to see if this endovascular treatment fits your situation.
+Aneurysms in places where blood vessels branch off from the aorta are complex conditions.
+Stent-grafts aren’t the right option for everyone with these kinds of aneurysms.
+Your doctors and surgeons will carefully check you to see if this endovascular treatment fits your situation.

 Even if you aren't a good candidate for FEVAR, we can still treat your complex aortic aneurysm with open surgery.